 Contributor: Erica Smith, MA, NCC of Life Center of Galax.

 Life as a college student can be rough in many respects.
 For many individuals, finances can be a particular point of struggle during this time.
-So, when a college student finds him or herself battling an addiction, the thought of getting treatment can seem like a daunting, unaffordable option.
+So, when a college student finds him or herself battling a drug addiction, the thought of getting treatment can seem like a daunting, unaffordable option.
 But it does not have to be.

-Insurance is Getting Better
+Insurance for Drug Addiction Treatment is Getting Better

 Great strides have been made within various insurance companies, as well as within the composition of the Affordable Care Act, to ensure that individuals are able to receive the help they need when they are struggling with mental health concerns and substance abuse issues.
 As part of the efforts of the Affordable Care Act, coverage for mental healthcare and chemical dependency treatment are now supposed to be on an even playing field with traditional medical healthcare.

 There are a number of different options for health insurance coverage available to college students.
 First of all, many individuals can remain covered by their parents’ health insurance plans until they reach the age of 26.
 Additionally, many colleges and universities offer health insurance plans to their students.

 If, for example, the insurance company authorizes 5 days of inpatient treatment, but then the student ends up needing to spend an additional 3 days in treatment, the treatment center staff should again contact the insurance company to advocate for the student and get more time added onto his or her coverage.
 Essentially all communication with the insurance company should be handled by the staff at the treatment center so that the student can instead place his or her sole focus on his or her recovery.

 If a college student needs treatment for a drug or alcohol addiction, yet does not have health insurance, there are many treatment centers that will work with him or her in regards to setting up a payment plan.
-In doing so, a student will be able to receive the treatment he or she needs without having to worry about covering the full cost of treatment up front.
+In doing so, a student will be able to receive the treatment he or she needs without having to worry about covering the full cost of treatment upfront.
 Such circumstances will vary depending on the particular treatment center, but inquiries can be made to find out the specific cost and payback requirements by contacting the admissions department at any treatment center.

 Not only does substance abuse put the physical health of individuals at risk, but it can also impact their mental health, their social interactions, their academic standings, their occupational abilities, and their overall wellbeing.
 For these reasons and more, seeking treatment for an addiction is imperative, and finding a treatment center that will work within one’s budget or within one’s health insurance limitations is not an impossible feat.

 “How Can I Afford Treatment for a Drug Addiction as a College Student?” was written by Life Center of Galax clinical team member, Erica Smith, MA, NCC.
 Erica has several years of experience working in the treatment field as a clinical therapist and has her Master’s degree in Clinical Community Counseling from the American School of Professional Psychology at Argosy University.

-The opinions and views of our guest contributors are shared to provide a broad perspective of addictions and co-occurring disorders.
+The opinions and views of our guest contributors are shared to provide a broad perspective of addictions.
 These are not necessarily the views of Addiction Hope, but an effort to offer a discussion of various issues by different concerned individuals.